-While you're in St. Louis, why not make the most of the occasion at Hyatt Regency St. Louis At The Arch?
-A beautiful 4-star hotel, featuring stylishly decorated rooms, and a fantastic indoor pool and a relaxing hot tub for the perfect way to unwind after your drive.
+While you're in St. Louis, why not make the most of the occasion at Drury Plaza St. Louis at the Arch?
+A modern hotel with thoughtful design, featuring stylishly decorated rooms, and a fantastic indoor pool and a relaxing hot tub for the perfect way to unwind after your drive.

 Things to see on a road trip from Denver to Chicago

 On a trip of this nature, it is important to plan all the stops you want to make and places you want to see.
 To help you with your itinerary, we have provided a list of our top picks of attractions you'll want to see en route.

 - Molly Brown House Museum - Former home of the famous philanthropist and activist known as the Unsinkable Molly Brown as she survived the titanic disaster.

 - Red Rocks Park, Denver – Absolutely stunning park, with views of the Rocky Mountains dominating the vista with many hiking trails, perfect for exploring the outdoors.

 - Pueblo Weisbrod Aircraft Museum - Home to the International B-24 Memorial Museum and the Southern Colorado Space Museum and Learning Center, home to several well-preserved, operational aircraft and rich WWII history.

 - Dodge City, Kansas - Legendary frontier town where you can recreate the life of a gunslinger and learn all about the wild west.

 - Cheyenne Bottoms Refuge - A watering hole considered an important pit-stop location for migratory birds, perfect for spotting rare and unusual species.